-The number of years used during the 7-year period would be calculate as it was presented for the other options.
-The only differences being the number of years allowed and the application of 80% and 60% rule.
-To simplify NMFS accounting of which limit is in place, it is assumed that if a QS holder is eligible to transfer 100% of their IFQ holdings in a year that is the percentage QS holder would be allowed to transfer.
+Under Option 3, the number of years used during the 7-year period would be calculated in the same manner as the other options.
+The only differences would be the number of years allowed and the application of 80% and 60% IFQ transfer limitation.
+To simplify implementation and use of this provision, the years in which a QS holder would be subject to the 80% or 60% transfer limitation could not be taken out of order.
+NMFS would allow up to 100% of IFQ to be transferred in years 1 and 2 up to 80% in year 3, and up to 60% in year 4.
 A QS holder would not be allowed to use the 60% transfer limit the first year they use the provision and save the 100% limit for another year.
 It is unlikely a QS holder would want to do that unless they had already fished 20% to 40% of their IFQ before getting injured/sick.
 Allowing the QS to pick the percentage used on an annual basis would complicate management of the provision and increase costs.
-Those costs would be borne by all QS holders as part of the cost recovery fee, unless the cost recovery fee had already reached the 3% limit of the ex-vessel value.
+Programming costs to implement changes to the RAM Permits database would be borne by all QS holders as part of the cost recovery fee, unless the cost recovery fee had already reached the 3% limit of the ex-vessel value.

 While it is not possible to determine the cost structure for all QS holders, it is assumed that decreasing the transfer limit beyond the proposed limits would not generate a net return greater than the opportunity cost of fishing the IFQ themselves.
 The discussion earlier in this document indicated that on average QS holders are paid about 50% of the ex-vessel value of the IFQ landed.
 Assuming that lease rate is reflective of the level it is more profitable to transfer IFQ than be on board the vessel where it is fished, reducing the transfer limit to less than that percentage would reduce the economic incentive to lease rather than fish the IFQ themselves.
 In percentage terms, to generate the same revenue the QS holder receives by leasing 100% of their IFQ at a 50% lease rate, she would need to lease 80% of her IFQ at 62.5% of the ex-vessel value or 60% of her IFQ at 83.3% of the ex-vessel value.
-These lease rates would may be too high for the harvester to cover their costs and would result in the harvester decreasing their profitability or the QS holder lowering their lease rate and not covering the opportunity cost33 of harvesting the IFQ themselves.
+These lease rates may be too high for the harvester to cover their costs and would result in the harvester decreasing their profitability or the QS holder lowering their lease rate and not covering the opportunity cost of harvesting the IFQ themselves.

-Table 2-25 provides examples of the years that the 4 of 7-year option with limits on two of the years could be used.
+Table 2-25 provides examples of the years that the 4 of 7 year option with limits on two of the years could be used.
 The table is structured like the previous examples except that the years that allow 80% or 60% of the IFQ by species and area to be transferred are designated by the ".8 T" and ".6 T" cells, respectively.